Public or Private Lenders for Abroad Education Loan?

 12-15% (converted from LIBOR to MCLR)

-From the above table, you could observe that the interest rates offered by private lenders are at least 2% more than those offered by public banks.
+From the above table, you can observe that the interest rates offered by private lenders are at least 2% more than those offered by public banks.

-At first glance, this 2% difference may not seem like much, so let’s see how this difference affects the total repayable loan amount in a long run.
+At first glance, this 2% difference may not seem like much, so let’s see how this difference affects the total repayable loan amount in the long run.

 Had the loan taken from a public bank at 9%, the total payment would be 53,01,666 (the total interest payable is 23,01,666), about INR 6.5 lakhs less.
 You can check it yourself using this education loan EMI calculator.